What Can You Do With A History Degree?

 - Archivists, Curators and Museum Workers – Do you have an interest in organizing and interpreting historical documents?
 Archivists review, process, catalog and preserve records and historically valuable documents, according to the U.S. Bureau of Labor Statistics (BLS).
 They oversee art and history collections and may conduct public outreach for an organization or university.
 At a museum, you could expect to prepare and restore objects and documents in specific collections and exhibits.
 Archivists, curators and museum workers earned an annual median salary of $48,400 in 2018, BLS reports.*

 - Historian – Historians write, preserve and interpret history in several professions.
 BLS states that most historians work in museums, government agencies, libraries and historical societies.
-Candidates with a bachelor’s degree may qualify for some entry-level positions, though others may require a graduate degree.
-Additional internships and knowledge of a foreign language can further enhance your employability.
-For example, interning in a museum might give you more experience interpreting artifacts and creating exhibits, BLS reports.
-The median annual salary for historians was $61,140 in 2018, according to BLS.
+Candidates with a bachelor’s degree may qualify for some entry-level positions, though others may require a graduate degree, BLS said.
+The median annual salary for historians was $61,140 in 2018, according to BLS.*

 - Reporters, Correspondents, and Broadcast News Analysts – If you have a nose for the news, a history degree can be beneficial when it comes to researching, interviewing and reporting the news.
 Most employers do prefer workers who have a bachelor’s degree in journalism or communications.
-However, some employers may hire applicants who have a degree in a related subject, such as English, history, or political science, and who have relevant work experience.
-The median annual salary for broadcast news analysts was $66,880, and the median annual salary for reporters and correspondents was $41,260 in 2018, according to BLS.
+The median annual salary for broadcast news analysts was $66,880, and the median annual salary for reporters and correspondents was $41,260 in 2018, according to BLS.*

 History Majors Can Often Find Work in Business, IT and Creative Fields, Too